 The highest-resolution mode of image collected is released only to the military with two lower resolution modes more generally available.

 All modes use one polarization selectable among HH, VV, HV, or VH apart from Stripmap PING PONG with two polarizations selectable among HH, VV, HV, or VH

 |Field of Regards||600 km, either right or left|

 For scientific research and application development (both archived and new acquisitions), the following COSMO-SkyMed data are available for free following the approval of a project proposal.
 ESA will support as many high-quality and innovative projects as possible within the quota limit available, therefore only a limited amount of products can be made available to each project.

-ESA is offering registered users upon submission and acceptance of Data Service Request the access through the Online Dissemination server to the following data collection:
+ESA is offering registered users, upon submission and acceptance of a Data Service Request, access through the Online Dissemination server to the following data collection:

 A number of tools are available for visualising, processing and analysing COSMO-SkyMed data.